Pijnacker Zuid RandstadRail station

 Pijnacker Zuid is a RandstadRail station located in Pijnacker, the Netherlands.

 History

 The RandstadRail station opened on 10 September 2006 for the RET Erasmuslijn metro service, currently line E. The station features 2 platforms, that are the same height as the train doors.

 In 2006 and 2007 the service was operated as a shuttle Rotterdam Hofplein - Nootdorp.
 The station lies in the very south of Pijnacker, near a new housing development, Klapwijk where there will be 3400 new homes.
+In 2022 a new housing development next to Pijnacker Zuid station was announced with 330 homes.

+In 2020 a new turning track was built just south of Pijnacker Zuid.
+This enabled RET to extend metro line D to Pijnacker Zuid during peak hours.

 Train services

 The following services currently call at Pijnacker Zuid:

 Bus services

 These services depart from near the station, at the bus stop Ade on the N472, by the roundabout: